GuildOfWeavers/AirScript/AirAssembly.md

 | 13     | 0     |  0    | 0     | 0     | 0     |
 | 14     | 0     |  0    | 16    | 0     | 0     |
 | 15     | 0     |  0    | 0     | 0     | 0     |

+## Current limitations

+* **No binary fields** - current specifications support only prime field.
+* **No sparse constraints** - transition constraints in current specifications are limited to constraints that apply to two consecutive execution trace rows.